 The next occupants were William Albert Smoot, Jr. and his descendants.
 Smoot, a lumber dealer, served as Mayor of the City under the first city manager form of government.
 He also served a s a member of the Virginia House of Delegates.
 The Smoot family owned Lloyd House until 1942.

 World War IIImage: Waves at the Lloyd House, 1940s

 During World War II, 52 members of the Navy Women’s Reserve (WAVES) occupied the house while they were employed at the U. S. Naval Torpedo Station on Union Street.
 After the war it continued to house female civilians; it was reportedly popular with military and government personnel and stewardesses from National Airport-based Capital Airlines.

 Lloyd House RestorationImage: Lloyd House Restoration, 2003

+By 1956 the house was slated for demolition until Wyoming geologist Robert Valentine New read about the possible loss and purchased the property.
 The Historic Alexandria Foundation secured the money to buy out the demolition contract.
 New began a renovation in 1960 and used it for his offices.
 Later he proposed the Lloyd House Center, a nine-story office building.